-We have applied for one patent registration in China, which is now undergoing substantive examination.
+We have applied for two patent registrations in China, one of which is now undergoing substantive examination and the other one was successfully registered.

 Copyright

 Copyrights are protected by the Copyright Law of the PRC which was promulgated in 1990 and amended in 2001 and February 2010 and the Regulation for the Implementation of the Copyright Law of the PRC which came into effect in September 2002 and was amended in January 2011.
 The amended Copyright Law extends copyright protection to Internet activities, products disseminated over the Internet and software products.
 In addition, there is a voluntary registration system administered by local Copyright Bureaus and the China Copyright Protection Center.
 The amended Copyright Law also requires registration of a copyright pledge.